KunkunYang/KunkunYang.github.io/_pages/teaching.md

 ---
 * <b>Instructor of IS5740 Management Support and Business Intelligence</b><br>
 Sep.
 2020 - Dec.
 2020, *Department of Information Systems, City University of Hong Kong*
-    * Teaching lecture sessions and tutorial sessions, grading homework weekly.
+    * Teaching lecture/tutorial sessions and grading homework weekly.

 * <b>Instructor of IS5740 Management Support and Business Intelligence</b><br>
 Sep.
 2019 - Dec.
 2019, *Department of Information Systems, City University of Hong Kong*